Robustifying Algorithms of Learning Latent Trees with Vector Variables: Robustifying latent tree structure learning algorithms

 \subsection{Robust Chow-Liu Recursive Grouping}

 In this section, we show that the exponential dependence on $L_{\mathrm{R}}$ in Theorem \ref{theo:rrgsamplecomp} can be provably mitigated with an accurate initialization of the structure.
 Different from \ac{rrg}, \ac{rclrg} takes Chow-Liu algorithm as the initialization stage, as shown in Algorithm \ref{algo:rclrg}.
 The Chow-Liu algorithm~\cite{chow1968approximating} learns the maximum likelihood estimate of the tree structure by finding the maximum weight spanning tree of the graph whose edge weights are the mutual information quantities between these variables.
-With the monotonicity between mutual information and information distance, we can construct the Chow-Liu tree as the \ac{mst} of the graph whose weights are information distances.
-However, this monotonicity property is violated in general for random {\em vectors}, since the determinants of $\mathbf{I}-\mathbf{X}$ and $\mathbf{X}$ are not monotonic functions of each other for general $\mathbf{X}\in \mathbb{R}^{l_{\max}\times l_{\max }}$.
-We now show that the required monotonicity property is guaranteed by a wide class of \ac{ggm}s.
+In the estimation of the hidden tree structure, instead of taking the mutual information as the weights, we find the \ac{mst} of the graph whose weights are information distances, i.e.,